What is the Average Website Cost?

-How much of your budget should you allocate to website design?
+How much of your digital marketing budget should you allocate to website design?

 Is it really expensive to build a website?

 While some will use overall attractiveness as a benchmark for the website’s cost, that’s not always the case.
 You can get a stunning website for free, and still have it competing against the best of the best out there.

 But, how much is a website?
 Or rather, how much does it cost to build a website?